evkx/evkx.github.io/content/models/hiphi/z/Z_4_Seater/_index.md

 {{< sitefiguresized thumb="models/hiphi/z/z_4_seater/screens_1_st.jpg" title="HiPhi Z 4 Seater" width="3000" height="2052"  >}}

-A head-up display is an standard system that presents speed and other important driver information in front of the driver on the windshield.
+A head-up display is a standard system that presents speed and other important driver information in front of the driver on the windshield.

 This model is equipped with voice control as standard.
 The voice control lets you control some functionality through voice commands.